ureactme/android-tracker/README.md

 ```

 By default, the events are sent to the backend every 30 minutes.
-To send the events to the backend immediately, you can for the sync of an event
+To send the events to the backend immediately, you can ask for the sync of an event
 with a second argument to `this.tracker.send(event, forceSync)` method:

 ```java